wustlcse/FAQ/docs/index.md

   * Potential CSE faculty members who can supervise the work.
 Often supervision involves weekly check-ins to ensure work is on progress and to provide feedback.
 It's best to find someone with appropriate expertise or interest in the work.
 If may be your faculty advisor.
 * Once you have a plan, it needs to be approved by all parties:  your faculty advisor, the faculty member overseeing the independent study, and any degree-specific oversight committee.
   * Register for designated number of units of CSE  400 or 400E for the person who has agreed to oversee the work.
-  * Contact the [CSE Undergraduate Coordinator](https://cse.wustl.edu/about/staff.html) and request/complete the form for Independent Study, which requires signatures of all parties.
+  * Contact the CSE Undergraduate Coordinator ([email](mailto:cse.undergrad@email.wustl.edu) or [other contact info](https://cse.wustl.edu/about/staff.html)) and request/complete the form for Independent Study, which requires signatures of all parties.
 Submit the form.
 Once the form is accepted, enrollment in CSE 400/400E will be completed.

 Success depends upon investment of time by the student, the accurate and timely reporting of issues and progress, and the regular meetings with supervising faculty to keep the work on track.
 Most students who succeed at independent study report that they spend *more* than the usual amount of time on independent study, because they find the work interesting and rewarding.